andrewsolis/cs401/docs/unit05/advanced_flask.rst

 .. note::

-   We will continue to work on the the individual student VMs.
-Like last time, it will be helpful for you to have two SSH terminals open to your VM at the same time so you can run your Flask application in one terminal and test it in the other.
+   It will be helpful for you to have two SSH terminals open at the same time so you can run your Flask application in one terminal and test it in the other.